Hesperian Health Guides

 4. A diabetic’s wound may become infected.
 Watch carefully the place where you took out the tooth and give antibiotics if an infection begins.

 5. During the last month of pregnancy, a person may be too uncomfortable to have a tooth taken out.
-Control the infection with a 10-day course of penicillin, and take out the tooth after the baby is born.
+Control the infection with antibiotics and take out the tooth after the baby is born.
 It is also better to wait if the person has high blood pressure, because they may bleed too much when you take out the tooth.
 See more information about treatment during pregnancy, and a story about pregnant people and dental problems.

 Be patient, careful, and considerate